 It is a common oversight to forget the more humble B9-10-11 classes that provided the low-powered, cheap to buy, entry level cars with the same liberties for improvement as the “big boys”.
 These classes featured mostly privateer or dealership entries.

 While some say that the cars made Group B legendary, do not forget that you needed drivers capable of handling such raw machines.
-Compared with today, there was no high-tech electronic driving aids, differential technology was closer to what you would find on a farm tractor, the suspensions were prone to overheating, sluggish to respond, and the powerbands were very narrow (high RPM) with very average torque figures.
-In brief, driveability was poor and necessitated a high skill level to achieve the maximum potential of the vehicle.
+Compared with today, there was no high-tech electronic driving aids, differential technology was closer to what you would find on a farm tractor, the suspensions were prone to overheating, sluggish to respond, and the turbocharged powerbands were very narrow (high RPM) with very average torque figures.
+Anti-lag measures involved mostly the use of LFB (left foot braking).
+In brief, driveability was poor and necessitated a high skill level to reach the maximum potential of the vehicle.

 PS: The use of the masculine is not quite truly inclusive when talking about how “manly” the Group B drivers were.
 In fact, the Group B era also featured the best female rally driver to date: Michèle Mouton.
 The era also saw an earnest attempt by some manufacturers to attract women to the sport with various “Women Trophies (Trophé Féminin)” award opportunities.